Close Menu

 Always get AT LEAST 3 quotes from tradespeople.

 You should also ask them what jobs are urgent versus those that can wait.
-Most professional won’t look at your home for free.
-But they will tell you what repairs NEED doing ASAP if you ask.
+Most professionals won’t look at your home for free.
+But they will tell you what repairs need to be done ASAP if you ask.

 Learn How To DIY